Our Staff & Board

 Thomas Bailey served as Executive Director of the Little Traverse Conservancy in Harbor Springs from 1984 through 2018.
 He previously worked for the Michigan Department of Natural Resources and US National Park Service.
 In 2016, he was appointed to the Board of Trustees of Lake Superior State University by Governor Rick Snyder and was previously named to Snyder’s Blue Ribbon Panel on Michigan State Parks and Outdoor Recreation.
 He was appointed by Governor John Engler to the Michigan Great Lakes Protection Fund Technical Advisory Board and the Michigan Water Resources Commission.
 He co-founded several nonprofits including the Top of Michigan Trails Council and Heart of the Lakes Center for Land Conservation Policy, Michigan’s state association of land conservancies.
 He holds a Bachelor of Science in Park and Recreation Resources from Michigan State University where he also pursued graduate studies in land use, resource economics and environmental law.
 He is married to artist Heidi Marshall.

-Steven C. Cross, Treasurer
+Steven C. Cross, Trustee

 Petoskey